Cláudio Caçapa: Avaí

 After his contract with Évian expired, he has received an offer from Avaí and agreed to sign for the club on 25 July 2011.
 He was released from his contract after the end of the season and announced his retirement on 20 March 2012, also opening a football school called Arena Lyon in his hometown Lavras.

 International career

-Caçapa's impressive form at Atlético Mineiro was rewarded with a call-up to the Brazilian national team.
+Caçapa's impressive form at Atlético Mineiro was rewarded with a call-up to the Brazil national team.
 He made his debut for his country on 23 February 2000 against Thailand and went on to make three international appearances and one unofficial international appearance in a match against Japanese club Tokyo Verdy.

 Managerial career

 Caçapa was hired as the manager of Brazil's under 15 national team in December 2013.
-He was, however, sacked on 27 February 2015.
+He was sacked on 27 February 2015.
 He was appointed as the assistant manager of Lyon in January 2016.

-Personal life

-He and his wife had their first child in 2006.
+On 30 June 2023, Caçapa was named interim head coach of Botafogo back in his home country.

+On 25 July 2023, Caçapa was named RWD Molenbeek new head coach.
+On 11 February 2024, he parted ways with the club.

+On 13 February 2025, Caçapa returned to Botafogo as a permanent assistant coach, being also named interim head coach of the main squad.